spyder-ide/qtsass/README.md

 ## Qt's CSS specificities

-The goal of QtSASS is be able to generate a Qt-CSS stylesheet based on a 100% valid SASS file.
+The goal of QtSASS is to be able to generate a Qt-CSS stylesheet based on a 100% valid SASS file.
-This is how it deals with Qt's specifities and how you should modify your CSS stylesheet to use QtSASS
+This is how it deals with Qt's specifities and how you should modify your CSS stylesheet to use QtSASS.

 #### "!" in selectors
 Qt allows to define the style of a widget according to its states, like this: